great-expectations/great_expectations/docs/source/roadmap_changelog.rst

   * expect_column_sum_to_be
   * expect_column_unique_value_count_to_be_between
   * expect_column_proportion_of_unique_values_to_be_between

 * Major refactor of output_format to new result_format parameter.
 See docs for full details:

   * exception_list and related uses of the term exception have been renamed to unexpected
   * Output formats are explicitly hierarchical now, with BOOLEAN_ONLY < BASIC < SUMMARY < COMPLETE. \
-    All *column_aggregate_expectation*s now return element count and related information included at the BASIC \
+    All *column_aggregate_expectation* expectations now return element count and related information included at the \
-    level or higher.
+    BASIC level or higher.

 * New expectation available for parameterized distributions--\
   expect_column_parameterized_distribution_ks_test_p_value_to_be_greater_than (what a name! :) -- (thanks @ccnobbli)
 * ge.from_pandas() utility (thanks @schrockn)